alecnazzy/boba-theme/README.md

 This theme is inspired by boba(bubble) tea.
 I chose boba because of it's many different pastel colors that are easy on the eyes.

+You can download this theme on vscode or here https://marketplace.visualstudio.com/items?itemName=alecnazzy.boba-theme

 Enjoy!